darktasevski/Frontend-Starter-Kit/README.md

 ## Changelog

+* 0.3.2 Cleaned, simplified and restructured Sass files, removed a few plugins and added postcss-sorting.
+* 0.3.1 Updated Webpack and several other packages.
 * 0.3.0 Improved Sass support and proccessing, added a bunch of default Sass mixins, functions and placeholder variables.
 Also implemented possibility of using HTML templates.

 ---